-Second, our study contributes to the literature exploring regulatory design and its consequences.
+Finally, our study contributes to the literature exploring regulatory design and its consequences.
 The international banking literature documents variation in regulation across countries and links it to banks' risk-taking behavior (Barth, Caprio, and Levine (2004); Ongena, Popov, and Udell (Forthcoming)).
 U.S. studies acknowledge the existence of inconsistent regulatory enforcement and oversight (Kane (2000) and Calomiris (2006)) and evaluate their implications (Rosen (2003)).
 Agarwal, Lucca, Seru, and Trebbi (2012) document discrepancies in federal and state regulators' enforcement actions in supervising the exact same banks.
-We add to this literature by identifying a regulatory gap between MCs and banks and documenting its consequences for both financial institutions and consumers.
+We identify a regulatory gap between MCs and banks and document its consequences for both financial institutions and consumers.
 Understanding the economic rationale for such financial intermediaries' behavior is a first step to efficient regulatory design.
-Most of the Dodd-Frank regulatory reform initiatives are geared toward regulating a wider set of financial institutions' activities, as opposed to consistently enforcing existing regulations across all intermediaries.
-We provide evidence suggesting that the differences in the regulatory environment between depository and nondepository institutions created opportunities and incentives even for highly regulated BHCs to originate riskier loans.